Blood and Bone Marrow Transplant or Stem Cell Transplant Hospital in Mumbai

 When is a bone marrow transplant needed?

 Cancer and treatment for cancer can damage stem cells in the body.
-A bone marrow transplant is used to:
+A hematopoietic stem cell transplant is used to:

 - Safely continue treatment for clinical conditions requiring high doses of chemotherapy or radiation, by replacing the damaged bone marrow.